jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ## Why?

 You have defined a port in the code to a 3rd party remote service that is outside of your codebase (likely in the cloud).

-You now want to build and test an adapter to that 3rd party service, and make sure it works.
+You now want to build and test an adapter to that 3rd party service.

 ## What is the mechanism?

-An "external" adapter is what implements a port that adds custom behavior that integrates directly with the 3rd party service.
+An "external" adapter is what implements a "port" (an abstraction already defined in your code) that adds custom behavior that integrates directly with the 3rd party service.

-For example, you may wish to send email using a 3rd party service like MailGun, or SendGrid/Twilio.
-Or you may wish to use a new kind of database like MongoDB or DynamoDB.
+For example, you may wish to send email using a 3rd party service like: Mailgun, or SendGrid/Twilio.

+Or you may wish to store data in a new database technology, like: Azure SQL, MongoDB or DynamoDB.

 ## Where to start?

 All "external" adapters are created in the `Infrastructure.Shared` project in the folder: `ApplicationServices/External`.

-Here you will find other adapters to 3rd party services.
+> Here you will find the other adapters to 3rd party services.

 Automated unit and integration tests for the adapter will go in the `Infrastucture.Shared.UnitTests` and `Infrastucture.Shared.IntegrationTests` projects.

-Some integrations with 3rd party services require that you also build webhook APIs yourself to handle changes communicated by 3rd party systems.
+> Some integrations with 3rd party services require that you also build webhook APIs yourself to handle changes communicated by 3rd party systems.
 Those API's would likely be hosted in one of the ApiHost projects, in an existing subdomain, or in a new subdomain.
 The choice is dependent on the integration, and what subdomain consumes it.

 Most of these adapters will require static configuration settings.
-These will live with all the other configuration settings in the `appsettngs.json` files of the ApiHost project of the subdomains that ultimately use the adapter.
+Static configuration will live (with all the other 3rd party configuration settings) in the `appsettings.json` files of the ApiHost project of the subdomains that ultimately will use the adapter.

 ## Before you build the adapter

+A word about design and testing goals.
 3rd party adapters are unique integrations that require extra levels of testing to ensure that they operate as you expect and that they keep operating over time as things change.

 Depending on the vendor of the 3rd party technology you are integrating with, you will want to be sure that changes that they make over time do not break your integration.